Why Your Coffee is Brewing Sour and How to Fix It!

 Coffee that tastes sour is not just a chance thing; it is caused by the complex chemistry of the beans and the way they are brewed.
 To really understand why your coffee might be coming out bad, you need to understand the science behind it.

-There are Acids in Coffee
+There are acids in coffee

 There are many acids in coffee, such as chlorogenic, quinic, and citric acids.
 These chemicals add to the flavour of the beer as a whole.
 But when the acidity is too strong, it gives the food that unpleasant sour taste.
 To find the source of the problem, you need to know what part these acids play.